-Although the fact that the regulatory period 2009-2013 was extended twice in the following years as per decision of the Commission, initially until 2015 and subsequently until 2016, for the original regulatory period 2009-2013, the Company performed BGN 241.6 million of investments, which fulfilled the Company's obligation to perform investments for BGN 240 million for regulatory period 2009-2013.
+Although the fact that the regulatory period 2009-2013 was extended twice in the following years as per decision of the Commission, initially until 2015 and subsequently until 2016, for the original regulatory period 2009-2013, the Parent company performed BGN 241.6 million of investments, which fulfilled The Parent company's obligation to perform investments for BGN 240 million for regulatory period 2009-2013.

-On 29 March 2017 the Company received approval of Business Plan 2017-2021 and for new price increase of the WSS services valid as of 1 April 2017.
-On 18 January 2016 the Council of Ministers approved the ordinances on the regulation of the prices and the quality of the WSS services as result of which the business plans of the Company and the changes in the prices are approved at the same time starting from 2017.
-Due to this circumstance it might be expected that the Company will rely on a contracted tariff schedule for the current 5-year regulatory period until 2017-2021.
+On 29 March 2017 the Parent company received approval of Business Plan 2017-2021 and for new price increase of the WSS services valid as of 1 April 2017.
+On 18 January 2016 the Council of Ministers approved the ordinances on the regulation of the prices and the quality of the WSS services as result of which the business plans of the Parent company and the changes in the prices were approved at the same time starting from 2017.
+Due to this circumstance it could be expected that the Parent company would rely on a contracted tariff schedule for the current 5-year regulatory period until 2017-2021.

 According to the concession agreement, a special Concession Monitoring Unit (the "CMU") was established by the Grantor (MoS) for the purposes of monitoring and ensuring compliance by the Concessionaire with the provisions of this Concession Agreement.
-The Company cooperates with the CMU to facilitate the monitoring of the performance and the delivery of services, and prepares and submits to CMU various reports and accounts etc.
+The Parent company cooperates with the CMU to facilitate the monitoring of the performance and the delivery of services, and prepares and submits to CMU various reports and accounts etc.